Hanseatic Higher Regional Court

 dismiss the appeal.

-The applicant defends the contested judgment and submits the grounds: The prohibition under I.1. made the prohibited variant of interpretation clear by underlining the word “three”.
+The applicant defends the contested judgment and submits the grounds: The prohibition under I.1. had made the prohibited variant of interpretation clear by underlining the word “three”.
 According to the application, this had also been challenged.
-The clarification by the defendants (Annex AG 3) had only been made after the interim injunction had been issued.
-With regard to the statement pursuant to item I.3. it was evident that the arrangement with officials mentioned in the report referred to the money confiscated in K. In addition, the defendants themselves insisted in their letter of refusal (Annex ASt 4) themselves insisted that the applicant had made arrangements with K’s officials.
-The change in the application to I.3. from the prohibition of a direct statement of fact to a statement of impression does not constitute a change in the subject matter of the dispute.
-With regard to application I.4. the material objective of the requested declaration to cease and desist in the warning letter was unambiguous.
+The clarification by the defendants (Annex AG 3) was only made after the interim injunction was issued.
+With regard to the statement pursuant to item I.3., it was evident that the arrangement with officials mentioned in the report referred to the money seized in K. In addition, the defendants themselves insisted in their letter of refusal (Annex ASt 4) that the applicant had made arrangements with K’s officials.
+The change in the application under I.3. from the prohibition of a direct factual allegation to a statement of impression did not constitute a change in the subject matter of the dispute.
+With regard to the application under I.4., the material objective of the requested declaration to cease and desist in the warning letter was unambiguous.
 The change from a version of impression to a direct statement of fact in the application was a clarification, not a partial withdrawal.

 II.

 The admissible appeal is largely unfounded.
-The Regional Court rightly confirmed the interim injunction of 12.10.2017 with regard to item I.3. confirmed (1.).
-With regard to the application under I.1. has been disposed of; the defendants must bear the costs in this respect (2.).
-With regard to the application under I.4. was already partially withdrawn by the applicant in the first instance, which has an effect on the decision on costs in the first instance (3.).
+The Regional Court rightly confirmed the interim injunction of 12.10.2017 with regard to item I.3 (1.).
+With regard to the application under I.1., the matter has been settled; the defendants must bear the costs in this respect (2.).
+With regard to the application under I.4., however, there was already a partial withdrawal by the applicant in the first instance, which affects the first instance decision on costs (3.).
 In detail:

-1. the Regional Court was right to confirm the interim injunction of 12.10.2017 with regard to Section I.3. because the applicant is entitled to injunctive relief under Sections 823 I, 1004 BGB analogously in conjunction with her (corporate) right of personality with regard to the statement challenged hereby.
+1. the Regional Court was right to grant the interim injunction of 12.10.2017 with regard to clause I.3. confirmed, as the applicant is entitled to injunctive relief under §§ 823 I, 1004 BGB analogously in connection with her (corporate) right of personality with regard to the statement challenged hereby.

 aa.
 In the challenged decision, the Regional Court stated correctly and with appropriate reasoning that the challenged reporting “Customs officials caught him checking in at L Airport with thick bundles of banknotes – a total of … euros. … How G came to terms with the officials is unknown.
 In any case, the money confiscated in K was returned to him.”